luisanandrade/lu-s-andrade-academic-profile/README.md

 - 🌍 Become a global voice in digital democracy, peace, and public tech
 - 🧑‍🏫 Contribute pioneering interdisciplinary academic work
 - 💡 Launch impactful civic-tech initiatives
-- 🕊️ Win the **Nobel Peace Prize** for transformative contributions to democracy and human rights

 ---